Neil Rhind: 2012 Olympics

 Rhind was a supporter of NOGOE (No to Greenwich Olympic Equestrian Events) which organised ultimately unsuccessful opposition to the use of an area of Blackheath just outside the Greenwich Park gates, known as Circus Field, for Olympic equestrian events.
 Campaigners claimed that it would be unlawful for the London Borough of Greenwich to give planning permission for London 2012 to use the land because the enclosure of any part of the Heath, including Circus Field, would be contrary to the Metropolitan Commons Act 1866, which established the concept of metropolitan commons being available at all times for the benefit of members of the public.
 A NOGOE petition gathered over 12,000 signatures, but the argument was rejected by Greenwich.

 Writing

 Rhind wrote several books, starting in 1968 with The Consumer Wakes Up, and Make Me Understand Pregnancy and Childbirth and The Greenwich Theatre Book in 1969.

-His output then mainly focused on subjects related to Blackheath, including two volumes on Blackheath Village and Environs.
+His output then mainly focused on subjects related to Blackheath, including four volumes on Blackheath Village and Environs.
 Drawing on his research and writing, Rhind led numerous walks in the Blackheath area describing buildings of architectural or historical interest, and gave many talks on local history.